The Tree of Life

-The Tree of Life, the depiction of the Sephiroth of the Kabbalah.
-It is the primary symbolic pattern of modern Western occultism.
+The Tree of Life, the depiction of the Sephiroth of the Kabbalah, is the primary symbolic pattern of modern Western occultism.
 It is greatly used even by organizations not of the Kabbalistic traditions.

-The Kabbalah, Hebrew for “that which is received” or “oral tradition”.
-It is the Latin transliteration of the Hebrew QBLH, “tradition,” which means the message or lore was for centuries taught and passed on by mouth.
+The Kabbalah, Hebrew for “that which is received” or “oral tradition,” is the Latin transliteration of the Hebrew QBLH, “tradition,” which means the message or lore was for centuries taught and passed on by mouth.
 This will be evident in the narration of its history.

-Although the Kabbalah is founded on the Torah, the Jewish scriptures and other sacred writings, it is no intellectual discipline.
-The mystic is not to practice it in solitude, but is to employ it to enlighten humanity.
+Although the Kabbalah is founded on the Torah, the Jewish scriptures and other sacred writings, it is no intellectual discipline; and the mystic is not to practice it in solitude, but is to employ it to enlighten humanity.
 The Kabbalist seeks two things: a union with God while maintaining a social, family, and communal life within the framework of traditional Judaism.
 Those who have adopted the Kabbalistic teachings have modified these latter aims.

 Both Gnosticism and the teachings of the Kabbalah were popular in the countries of the eastern Mediterranean around and after Christ’s time.
 Those holding to either teaching believed they were the “elect” because they were enlightened by possessing the knowledge of the divine; those possessing such knowledge were transformed-to know God is to be God.